-Situated smack in the middle of the busy Temple Bar District, this pub is known for its bright mural (including a Jack Russell Terrier irreverently relieving himself in public, not an unknown thing to happen in the vicinity, not only with dogs), folk music, and crowds.
+Situated smack in the middle of the busy Temple Bar District, this pub is known for its bright mural (including a Jack Russell Terrier irreverently relieving himself in public – which may be a harbinger for what is to come as the night progresses), folk music, and crowds.

 The address alone ensures a steady stream of mostly young and sometimes very noisy crowds.
-You will never get bored here, but you'll not hear the music (or your own words) at peak times.Continue to 3 of 10 below.
+A pint here will never be boring, but don’t expect to be able to hear yourself over the music or the raucous merry-makers.

 The Brazen Head